 Sleep plays a critical role in emotional regulation.

-During REM sleep, emotional experiences are reprocessed in a way that reduces their physiological charge while preserving informational content.
+During REM sleep, emotional experiences are reprocessed in a way that reduces physiological intensity while preserving informational content.

 - Emotional reactions soften overnight